shredware/blog/content/meet-our-team-mark.md

 Without a local computation capable of being verified for trust one cannot know that the interconnected computer systems we are using are not simulations of the ones we expect.
-Undistringuishable simulations that may either inadvertently or maliciously compromise control of our own data.
+These projections of our mirrorworld offer us only indistinguishable simulations that may either inadvertently or maliciously compromise control of our own data.

 ## What makes you a valuable asset to CloudFleet?